Parts for Tools

 Framework

 I get to the right custom tool more easily if I choose to think.
-This helps me think.
+This framework helps me think – it's not a definitive set of patterns for tools.

 A whole class of tools transforms data.
 Let's start with those, because we recognise and can reuse their parts.